Tropicop/Flixter/README.md

 ### Notes
 Describe any challenges encountered while building the app.

+Due to unforseeable life happenings minimal work was done visibily on this project.
+Instead of creating a half understood LasVegas worthy app I took the little time I had to understand the processes.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing